This item has been sold, but you can get on the Waitlist to be notified if another example becomes available, or purchase a digital scan.

 Description

-An extremely attractive 1948 Kenneth Webster Thompson pictorial map of the Americas prepared to promote cruise lines.
-Illustrating both North and South America, the map depicts from the Great Lakes to Cape Horn.
-Vignette illustrations highlight the cultural life, historic architecture, and beautiful women of various destinations.
-Various cities are noted, particularly those serving for the cruise lines.
-To the left and right are flag illustrations.
-At the bottom are images of aircraft and ships of the various fleets.
-At top, logos promote the American Republic Line (Morre-McCormack Lines), the Grace Line, the Pan American Airways System, the Pan American-Grace Airways (Panagra) and the United Fruit Company (Great White Fleet).
+Coverage extends from the Great Lakes to Cape Horn.
+Vignette illustrations highlight the cultural life, historic architecture, and, more than anything else, beautiful women, found in each local.
+Various cities are noted, particularly those that served as ports of call for one of the lines.
+To the left and right of the map are flag illustrations.
+At bottom, are images of the aircraft and ships of the various fleets.
+At top, logos promote the American Republic Line (Morre-McCormack Lines), the Grace Line, the Pan American Airways System, the Pan American-Grace Airways (Panagra), and the United Fruit Company (Great White Fleet).
 The text at the lower left provides a fantastic testimonial / public relations statement describing the role of the cruise and passenger lines in 'maintaining the channels of trade and communications' and encouraging a 'free inter-change of good, of people and of ideas'.

 Publication History and Census

 This map was first issued in 1948 and appears in only a single edition.
-Although the map is widely reproduced for decorative purposes, original examples from 1948 are exceedingly scarce.
-We note a single cataloged example, part of the David Rumsey Map Collection.
+Although the map is widely reproduced for decorative purposes, original examples from 1948 are scarce.

 Cartographer